Corni33/CarND_P5_VehicleDetection/README.md

 The sliding windows approach can produce a heat map of vehicle locations for a single image.
 When searching for vehicles in a video stream the additional tracking of vehicle locations over time allows for filtering of false positives.

-The filtering technique I applied was calculating the current heat map by averaging the last 10 heat maps (code cell ... ), so that some wrong classifications during a few frames won't influence the final result, i.e. the final heat map, too much.
+The filtering technique I applied was calculating the current heat map by averaging over the last 10 heat maps (code cell ... ), so that some wrong classifications during a few frames won't influence the final result, i.e. the final heat map, too much.

+Rectangles -> filtering

 Here's a [link to the resulting video](./output.mp4) that shows the whole detection pipeline in action.